August 20, 2019

 Then, when one goes back to school in 1999, one needs to go to school part time.

-Then one needs to discover that catalogs expire and one must keep retaking entry level science classes every 7 years, making it mathematically impossible to get a STEM degree part time.
+Then when one gets back from one's astoundingly uneventful stateside military leave, one needs to discover that catalogs expire and one must keep retaking entry level science classes every 7 years, making it mathematically impossible to get a STEM degree part time.

 Then one must change majors.